jtmoka/jtmoka.github.io/essays/Frameworks-Looking-Better.md

   - UI Frameworks
 ---

 Despite their complexity, UI frameworks can be very useful.
-They allow for far inproved polishing.
+They allow for far improved polishing.
 Frameworks can be faster to learn compared to learning to bypass them.
 Using a framework can make a page much more usable.

 Polishing - Using a UI Framework allows for much more aesthetic refinement.
 It is easy to achieve a high degree of polish.
 In contrast, refining a page without a UI Framework would be difficult to impossible.